drginm/aem-snippets-vscode/README.md

 # aem-snippets-vscode README

-This is a VSCode extension with AEM application snippets for HTML, Touch UI dialogs and sling servlets (for now)
+This is a VSCode extension with AEM application snippets for HTML, Touch UI dialogs, osgi configs and sling servlets (for now)

 ## Features

-For now simple htl snippets, some snippets for touch ui dialogs and sling servlets
+For now simple htl snippets, some snippets for touch ui dialogs, sling servlets, osgi configurations and json object creation

 * Type 'htl.' to see available snippets inside a .html file
-* Type 'aem.' to see available snippets inside a .xml file
+* Type 'aem.' or 'osgi.' to see available snippets inside a .xml file
 * Type 'sling.' or 'osgi.' to see available snippets inside a .java file

 ## Requirements